 The Home Office may dig deeper into your financial background and may question where money has come from based on current wages, family background etc.

 The Home Office may ask you to undertake an interview either in person, on the telephone, or by video conference facility.
 If you are requested to attend an interview you must take it very seriously.
 Attendance is mandatory and if you fail to attend an interview without providing a reasonable explanation this will result in an automatic refusal.
-Be aware that even if you achieve the general requirements and score the 40 points required under the Tier 4 Points Based System, the ECO has the authority to refuse entry if you fail the interview.
+Be aware that even if you achieve the general requirements and score the 70 points required under the Student Route, the ECO has the authority to refuse entry if you do not satisfy the ECO of your genuine intentions to study at interview.